Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Pittsburgh games finished over 44.5 points scored, its current matchup's total, 10 times (out of 17) last season.
+- Pittsburgh games went over 44 points scored, its current matchup's total, 11 times (out of 17) last season.

-- Eight of Cincinnati's 16 games last season went over 44.5 total points scored.
+- Last year, nine of Cincinnati's 16 games had a combined total higher than 44 points scored.

-- Opponents of the two teams averaged a combined 1.5 more points per game last season (46) than this game's over/under of 44.5 points.
+- Opponents of these two teams averaged a combined 46 points per game last season, two more than the point total in this matchup.

-- The Steelers' average point total in outings last year was 44.9, 0.4 points higher than the over/under in this game.
+- The average over/under the Steelers had set in matchups last year was 0.9 more points than this outing's point total.

-- The average total for Bengals games in 2020 was 1.3 more points than the point total of 44.5 for this outing.
+- The average over/under for Bengals games in 2020 was 1.8 more points than the point total of 44 for this outing.

 Steelers stats and trends

-- Pittsburgh was 8-1 against the spread and 8-1 overall last season when the team notched over 26.5 points.
+- Pittsburgh was 8-1 against the spread and 8-1 overall in games when it put up over 26.5 points last season.

-- In games that Pittsburgh picked up more than 389.2 yards last year, the team was 1-2 against the spread and 1-2 overall.
+- When Pittsburgh piled up more than 389.2 yards last year, the team was 1-2 against the spread and 1-2 overall.

-- The Steelers turned the ball over one more time (18 total) than the Bengals forced a turnover (17) last season.
+- Last year the Steelers turned the ball over 18 times, one more than the Bengals' takeaways (17).

 Bengals stats and trends

-- The Bengals were 7-4 ATS last year when playing as at least 4.5-point underdogs.
+- The Bengals covered the spread eight times last year (8-5 ATS) when playing as at least 3-point underdogs.

-- Cincinnati's games went over the point total eight out of 16 times last season.
+- A total of eight of Cincinnati's games last season hit the over.

-- Cincinnati was 8-0 against the spread and 4-3-1 overall last year when the team recorded over 19.5 points.
+- Cincinnati was 8-0 against the spread and 4-3-1 overall last year when the team put up over 19.5 points.

-- When Cincinnati piled up over 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.
+- In games that Cincinnati picked up more than 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.

-- Last season the Bengals had 24 turnovers, three fewer than the Steelers had takeaways (27).
+- The Bengals had 24 giveaways last year, while the Steelers had 27 takeaways.

 Home and road insights

-- At home last season, the Steelers had two wins ATS (2-3) as 4.5-point favorites or more.
+- Last year, as 3-point favorites or more at home, the Steelers were 4-3 ATS.

-- Pittsburgh went over the total in five of eight home games last season.
+- Pittsburgh went over the total in five of eight games at home last season.

-- Cincinnati was 4-4 against the spread, and 1-6-1 overall, away from home last season.
+- Cincinnati was 4-4 against the spread, and 1-6-1 overall, on the road last season.

-- In eight away games last year, Cincinnati hit the over four times.
+- Cincinnati went over the total in four of eight away games last year.

-- The average point total in Bengals away games last season was 46.0 points, 1.5 more than this contest's over/under (44.5).
+- The average point total in Bengals away games last season was 46.0 points, 2.0 more than this matchup's over/under (44).

 Powered by Data Skrive.